SC will work towards construction of dams: CJP - Pakistan Observer

-KARACHI : Chief Justice of Pakistan Justice Mian Saqib Nisar on Saturday said the Supreme Court (SC) will work towards the construction of dams in the country.
+Chief Justice of Pakistan Justice Mian Saqib Nisar on Saturday said the Supreme Court will work towards the construction of dams in the country.

 “We will play our role in the construction of dams,” the CJP said while heading a larger bench at SC’s Karachi Registry.
 The bench was hearing a petition filed by Barrister Zafarullah Khan requesting a referendum for the construction of Kalabagh Dam.